-There are no known prehistoric or Roman archaeological features recorded by the Historic Environment Record (HER) within the proposed location of the waste water treatment works but there are known features within close proximity of the proposed outfall pipeline routes, which are shown on Figure 01.
-There is also significant prehistoric and Roman archaeological activity within the wider area.
+There are no known prehistoric or Roman archaeological features recorded by the Historic Environment Record (HER) within the proposed location of the WwTW.
+However there is significant prehistoric and Roman archaeological activity within the wider area.
 Of likely Bronze Age date is a burnt mound to the south of Ty Mawr which is adjacent to a small stream (PRN 15; NGR SH55186619).
 The mound is approximately 1m in height with a diameter of approximately 18m but the southern half has been destroyed by a modern ditch.